Declaring and managing dependencies

 Installing the Google Cloud Client library

 The Google Cloud Client Library for Ruby is a client library for accessing Google Cloud Platform services that significantly reduces the boilerplate code you have to write.
-The library provides high-level API abstractions so they're easier to understand.
-It embraces idioms of Python, works well with the standard library, and integrates better with your codebase.
-All this means you spend more time creating code that matters to you.
+The library provides high-level API abstractions so they're easier to understand and means you spend more time creating code that matters to you.

 To install the library locally: